Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 What is API Security Testing?

 API security testing examines an API to identify and address vulnerabilities that attackers could exploit.
-It ensures that the API's authentication, authorization, data handling, and input validation mechanisms are secure and functioning as intended.
+This assures the security and proper working of the mechanisms for authentication, authorization, data handling, and input validation in the API.
+The team applies this technique through static analysis, dynamic testing, and fuzzing to API security testing to avoid unauthorized access and safeguard sensitive data.

 Preparing for API Security Testing